tudat-team/tudat-space/docs/source/user-guide/state-propagation/propagation-setup/integration-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The fixed- and variable-step extrapolation integrations in Tudat are defined using the :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.bulirsch_stoer_fixed_step` and :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.bulirsch_stoer_variable_step` functions, respectively.
+The fixed- and variable-step extrapolation integrations in Tudat are defined using the :func:`~tudatpy.dynamics.propagation_setup.integrator.bulirsch_stoer_fixed_step` and :func:`~tudatpy.dynamics.propagation_setup.integrator.bulirsch_stoer_variable_step` functions, respectively.
 In both cases, the user provides the number substep-iterations to use, and the extrapolation sequence that is to be user (see function descriptions in API).
 The step-size control for the multi-stage methods is described :ref:`below <integrator_step_size_control>`.

 For orbital mechanics problems, the Bulirsch-Stoer integrator is popular for long integration periods, owing to its generally good trade-off between computational efficiency and solution quality.
 However, since it